.KC File Extension

 KeyKit was developed for use on Windows NT, but still works on modern Windows, Linux, and Raspberry Pi systems.
 So if you have a KC file sitting on your computer, you can still open it and play the musical sequences it contains using KeyKit.
 Additionally, KeyKit comes loaded with a number of sample KC files, including rock-, jazz-, rap-, funk-, and reggae-inspired collections.

-How do I open a KC file?
+How to open a KC file

 To open a KC file in KeyKit: